jeffrey6557/best-selling-movie-topics-SLDA/README.md

  - run_experiments.py to run experiments on various settings
  - analysis.py to do exploratory analysis and visualize the prediction results

-Best-selling movie topics found by SLDA:
+Best-selling movie topics found by SLDA trained with 50 topics out of 22k movie titles, with the top 10 words listed for each topic:

-The best-selling topic ['benjamin', 'pitt', 'fincher', 'brad', 'freeman'] with 335 million dollar sales.
+The best-selling topic ['benjamin', 'pitt', 'fincher', 'brad', 'freeman', 'bride', 'button', 'hudson', 'wed', 'walken'] seems to loads on Brad Pitt's classic The Curious Case of Benjamin Button (directed by David Fincher) with $335 million sales.

-The runner-up topic ['alien', 'earth', 'robot', 'space', 'sci-fi'] with 240 million sales in one of its best sequels.
+The runner-up topic ['alien', 'earth', 'robot', 'space', 'sci-fi', 'shark', 'human', 'ship', 'scienc', 'planet'] is clearly referring to the Aliens series and also the Jaws series, both of which are extremely successful, with a whopping $240 million and $470 million sales in just one of their sequels, respectively.

+The ranking of the movies could perhaps be switched, yet it is hard to make a judgment on that because there are many words that we haven't looked at, and the sequels sometimes could have an underperformance too like (Jaws: The Revenge with $51 million sales).

 ## Reference